xigxog/kubefox/docs/quickstart.md

     ```

 Now back in the original terminal you can test the deployment.
 When KubeFox
-deploys an app it starts the components but will not automatically send requests
+deploys an app it starts the components but will not route requests to it until
-to it until it is released.
-But you can still test deployments by providing some
+it is released.
+But you can still test deployments by providing some context.
-context.
 KubeFox needs two pieces of information, the deployment to use and the
 environment to inject.
 These can be passed as headers or query parameters.

 ```shell